Dipterocarpaceae

-Dipterocarpaceae is a family of 16 genera and about 695 known species of mainly tropical lowland rainforest trees.
-The family name, from the type genus Dipterocarpus, is derived from Greek (di = two, pteron = wing and karpos = fruit) and refers to the two-winged fruit.
+Dipterocarpaceae is a family of flowering plants with 22 genera and about 695 known species of mainly lowland tropical forest trees.
+Their distribution is pantropical, from northern South America to Africa, the Seychelles, India, Indochina, Indonesia, Malaysia and Philippines.
+The greatest diversity of Dipterocarpaceae occurs in Borneo.

 The largest genera are Shorea (196 species), Hopea (104 species), Dipterocarpus (70 species), and Vatica (65 species).
 Many are large forest-emergent species, typically reaching heights of 40–70 m, some even over 80 m (in the genera Dryobalanops, Hopea and Shorea), with the tallest known living specimen (Shorea faguetiana) 93.0 m tall.
+Named Menara, 'tower' in Malay, this specimen is a yellow meranti tree.
+It grows in the Danum Valley in Sabah.

 The species of this family are of major importance in the timber trade.
-Their distribution is pantropical, from northern South America to Africa, the Seychelles, India, Indochina, Indonesia, Malaysia and Philippines.
-The greatest diversity of Dipterocarpaceae occurs in Borneo.
 Some species are now endangered as a result of overcutting, extensive illegal logging, and habitat conversion.
 They provide valuable woods, aromatic essential oils, balsam, and resins, and are a source for plywood.

+Taxonomy

+The family name comes from the type genus Dipterocarpus which is derived from Greek words δι di "two", πτερόν pteron "wing", and καρπός karpós "fruit"; the words combined refer to the two-winged fruit available from trees of that genus, other related genera with winged fruits of more than two are included in the family as well.